thundercore/developers-portal/docs-en/stablecoin.md

 ![alt-text](assets/img/deposit_stablecoin_en/processing_en.PNG)

-3. You will see the screen as below once your transaction is completed.
+3. Once your transaction is completed, your screen should look like the one below

 ![alt-text](assets/img/deposit_stablecoin_en/complete_en.PNG)